AnantShankhdhar/Signals_ASR_Project/README.md

 The dataset is available for 96 languages but we will use the English split.

 ## Experiments with ASR ##
 * Evaluating performance of state-of-the-art ASR model with different:-
- * Sampling rates
+ * Sampling Rates
- * Bits for storage of samples.
-* Performance metrics:-
- * Word Error Rate
- * Levenshtein Distance